ch-stark/pull-model-blog/pull-model-blog.md

 ```

 As a result of the feedback rules specified in manifestConfigs, the health status and the sync status from the status of the ArgoCD application are synced to the manifestwork’s statusFeedback.

 Deploy application by the local ArgoCD server on the managed cluster.

-After the ArgoCD application is created on the managed cluster through ManifestWorks, the local ArgoCD controllers reconcile to deploy the application.
+After the ArgoCD application is created on the managed cluster through `ManifestWorks`, the local ArgoCD controllers reconcile to deploy the application.
 The controllers deploy the application through this sequence of operations:

 Connect and pull resources from the specified Git/Helm repository
 Deploy the resources on the local managed cluster